Khartrum/khartrum.github.io/_posts/blog/2015-08-27-big-time-excerpt.md

 ---
 layout: post
-published: false
+published: true
 title: BIG TIME excerpt
 ---

-The man took the child’s hand and carried all the persimmons in the front of his shirt and the boy was laughing as they turned down a narrow street towards the Kanda river.
+The man took the childâ€™s hand and carried all the persimmons in the front of his shirt and the boy was laughing as they turned down a narrow street towards the Kanda river.